ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Require Two Comparisons For Range Checks

-Since unsigned integers cannot be negative there is no need to test whether a given index is less than zero.
+Since unsigned integers cannot be negative there is no need to test whether a given unsigned index is less than zero.
 So it is enough to test the index against one end of the range, since the other end is built into the type.
 With unsigned, the set of invalid indices consists of only one kind: too large indices [(21)](https://internals.rust-lang.org/t/subscripts-and-sizes-should-be-signed/17699/42).

 With a signed type, since it can contain negative values, we must also check the lower end of the range, i.e. 0 [(36)](https://wiki.sei.cmu.edu/confluence/display/cplusplus/CTR50-CPP.+Guarantee+that+container+indices+and+iterators+are+within+the+valid+range).